A new characterization of (pre)liminary C*-algebras: Introduction

 \section{Introduction}

-This paper is a contribution to the study of the structure and classification of separable C*-algebra.
+This paper is a contribution to the study of the structure and classification of separable C*-algebras.
 We focus on the class of so-called \emph{liminary }C*-algebras, also known as \emph{liminal }or CCR.
 These are precisely the C*-algebras whose irreducible representations on a Hilbert space have the property that their image \emph{coincides} with the algebra of compact operators.
-The more generous requirement that the image \emph{ contains }the algebra of compact operators yields the notion of \emph{ postliminary }C*-algebra, also known as \emph{postliminal }or Type I. Within the class of postliminary C*-algebras, liminary C*-algebras are precisely those whose \emph{primitive spectrum }endowed with the \emph{Jacobson topology }has closed points---i.e., every prime ideal is \emph{maximal} among the class of prime ideals, and in fact within the class of all ideals \cite[Corollary 2.6]{gardella_prime_2024}.
+The more generous requirement that the image \emph{ contains }the algebra of compact operators yields the notion of \emph{ postliminary }C*-algebra, also known as \emph{postliminal }or Type I. Within the class of postliminary C*-algebras, liminary C*-algebras are precisely those whose \emph{primitive spectrum }endowed with the \emph{Jacobson topology }has closed points---i.e., every prime ideal is \emph{maximal} within the class of prime (or, equivalently, all) ideals \cite[Corollary 2.6] {gardella_prime_2024}.

 The study of liminary and postliminary C*-algebras goes back to the early days of C*-algebra theory.
 Its forefathers are Kaplansky \cite {kaplansky_algebras_1952,kaplansky_structure_1951} and Mackey \cite {mackey_borel_1957,mackey_induced_1951,mackey_induced_1952,mackey_induced_1953} , who pioneered the study of liminary and postliminary C*-algebras in the 1950s.
 Their motivation included the classification problem for C*-algebras and their \emph{irreducible representations}.
-The classification problem of irreducible representations of locally compact Hausdorff topological groups can be seen as a particular instance of the one of C*-algebras, by considering the corresponding \emph{group C*-algebra}.
+The classification problem of irreducible representations of locally compact Hausdorff topological groups can be seen as a particular instance of the one for C*-algebras, by considering the corresponding \emph{group C*-algebra}.
 The theory of liminary and postliminary C*-algebras was further developed in the 1960s by Dixmier \cite{dixmier_structures_1960, dixmier_dual_1962, dixmier_algebres_1960,dixmier_espace_1968}, Effros \cite {effros_decomposition_1963, effros_transformation_1965}, Fell \cite {fell_algebras_1960,fell_structure_1961,fell_dual_1960}, and Glimm \cite {glimm_type_1961} among others.